Giritharan26/Inventory-management-system/README.md

 ## Buy a multiple product
 <img src="./Output/Capture2.PNG">

-## if you buy above quantity or unkown product id
+## added condition statement, if the no of qty above existing qty

 <img src="./Output/Capture3.PNG">